dotnet/project-system/docs/repo/working-project-properties.md

 ![future](https://cloud.githubusercontent.com/assets/10550513/26237655/ed3cb60c-3c2a-11e7-923f-9908ddc641a4.png)

-In the future, we would like to get to a design similar to the legacy project system, where the browse object and the automation object are both the same.

 To achieve this,

 1. Managed project system will export an implementation of the public VS interfaces, which gets ComAggregated over ProjectConfig.